dylanmcdiarmid/virtual-dom-docs-wip/widget.md

   // Only re-render if the current count is odd if (this.count % 2) {
     // When using widgets and updating, you are responsible for the relevant
     // dom manipulation.
-The second argument passed to update is the
+The second argument passed to update is the previous
-    // last dom node associated with the widget. var newNode = this.init()
+    // dom node associated with the widget. var newNode = this.init()
     domNode.parentNode.replaceChild(newNode, domNode)
     return newNode